 The gcp:vertex/aiFeatureStoreEntityTypeIamBinding:AiFeatureStoreEntityTypeIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Vertex AI Featurestore EntityTypes, controlling which identities can access feature data.
-This guide focuses on two capabilities: authoritative role binding for multiple members and non-authoritative member addition.
+This guide focuses on two capabilities: granting roles to multiple members and adding individual members to roles.

 IAM bindings reference existing Featurestore and EntityType resources.
+The Binding resource is authoritative for a given role, meaning it replaces the entire member list for that role.
+You can use Binding and Member resources together as long as they manage different roles.
 The examples are intentionally small.
-Combine them with your own Featurestore infrastructure and identity management strategy.
+Combine them with your own Featurestore infrastructure and identity management.

 Grant a role to multiple members at once

-When managing feature store access, you often need to grant the same role to multiple users or service accounts simultaneously, such as giving viewer access to a data science team.
+When onboarding a data science team, you often need to grant the same role to multiple users or service accounts simultaneously.

 import * as pulumi from "@pulumi/pulumi";